geodegarmo/treeHeightMaps_R/README.md

 <h2>GitHub Resources</h2>

-<p>A great resource for using basemaps in R to produce the interactive maps using leaflet, carto, and TESS-Laboratories:</p>
+<p>A great resource for using basemaps in R to produce the interactive maps using Leaflet, Carto, and TESS-Laboratories:</p>

 Leaflet:              https://github.com/Leaflet/Leaflet